KoenBaak/aliases/README.rst

 ---------------
 Keeping track of aliases in your data can be annoying.
-This small packages provides three small classes than can help you in the bookkeeping associated to the occurrences of aliases in your data.
+This small packages provides three small classes than can help you in the bookkeeping associated with the occurrences of aliases in your data.

 The ``AliasSpace`` objects keeps track of existing aliases.
 As input is accepts a dictionary where a string (the "preferred" form) points to a list of all its